JalVish/SPQM/README.md

 Description: Quantile maps projected precipitation from a climate model simulation at a daily scale

 Usage
-SPQM_Precipitation_Ft(Observations, Simulations, Threshold)
+SPQM_Precipitation_Ft(observations, simulations, thresh)

 Arguments
-Observations: A dataframe containing reference precipitation data at a daily scale.
+observations: A dataframe containing reference precipitation data at a daily scale.
 The dataframe must contain the date and data
-Simulations: A dataframe containing projected precipitation data to be quantile mapped.
+simulations: A dataframe containing projected precipitation data to be quantile mapped.
 The dataframe must contain the date and data
-Threshold: Threshold below which the precipitation is set to zero (considered as a dry day)
+thresh: Threshold below which the precipitation is set to zero (considered as a dry day)

 References
 Rajulapati, C. R., & Papalexiou, S. M. (2023).
 Precipitation bias correction: A novel semi-parametric quantile mapping method.
 Earth and Space Science, 10, e2023EA002823. https://doi.org/10.1029/2023EA002823